-Captain Eddie lives in Riviera and owns/operates a guided fishing service off of the coast of Texas.
+Capt.
+Eddie Curry lives in South Padre Island, TX and owns and operates FishPadre.com, a professional guiding service est. 1989.
 When not fishing, you can find Capt.
 Eddie guiding on our South Texas properties.
-He began is part-time duties with WSI in the winter of 2009.
+He began guiding with WSI in the winter of 2009.

 Georgian, Ed, has helped Wildlife Systems guide during whitetail season since 2007.
-He spent his career in the education field, mostly as a high school principal and now enjoys spending his time in the field and with family.
+He is a retired high school principal and now enjoys spending his time in the field and with family.

 Where do you start?
 Gabe lives in Harper, TX with his wife and 3 kids.
 He owns Gabe’s Lawn Care and an oilfield service company.
 Gabe has been a camp manager/guide for WSI since 1997.
 With his humor, optimistic attitude, and endless energy, he will give you a hunt not soon to be forgotten.

 John was born, raised and still lives in country west of Palacios, Texas.
 Class of "73 at Texas A&M. Fishing guide service at Port O'Connor, Texas and guiding since 1979.
 Really enjoys hunting nilgai.